 When will I receive my order?

 Most orders are shipped within 1 to 5 days of purchase, but in rarer instances within 6 to 10 days.
 Please note that if your order takes on the longer side to ship, I am in the process of producing & restocking at least one of your items so you will receive the freshest batch possible.
 I appreciate your patience in respecting the small batch, handcrafted way of business ~ this ensures the highest quality of final product, and that elixirs are on their way out into the world shortly after they are created!

 All packages are sent via USPS.
 When purchasing the $5 domestic flat rate option, orders typically arrive within 1 - 2 days if you're in Hawaii or 3 - 5 days if you're on the U.S. mainland.
 If you would like to receive your items as quickly as possible, please consider the Priority Mail or Priority Mail Express shipping options at checkout, which will display the projected shipping times to your address.
 Priority Mail Express is the fastest method available and packages generally reach their destination within 2 business days.
 Tracking numbers for all domestic orders are sent via a shipping confirmation email once your order is ready to be mailed.

-International orders are somewhat variable, but often take a couple of weeks.
+International orders are somewhat variable, but generally take 7 to 21 days in transit.
 If you are an international customer and want tracking, please contact me before you finalize your order as it will require an additional charge.